numencyber/Public_Report/README.md

 and the test results were analyzed in detail to help customers understand the weak links of employee security awareness

 ### DFIR Sample Report
-In this project, our consultants help a Deadbolt Ransomware victim rapid eradicate the threats, recoveryed business, security hardening and recover the encrypted Files.
+In this project, our consultants help a Deadbolt Ransomware victim rapid eradicated the threats, recovered business, security hardened and recovered the encrypted Files.

 ============================== Slides ==============================